The Shadow

 Orson Welles was an early voice of The Shadow, and the most famous one as well.

 The Shadow is probably the best remembered radio crime fighter of all time.
 But it was more than a super hero show.
-It also had supernatural overtones, and the Shadow himself was a cruel dispenser of vigilante justice with a haunting laugh.
+It was also a hardcore crime/horror series with supernatural elements.
+The Shadow himself was a cruel dispenser of vigilante justice with a haunting laugh.
 For the first several years, he wasn't a character in the story at all, but an omniscient narrator/host, very similar to The Whistler (and a decade ahead of his time).
 He narrated The Detective Story Hour, a general crime anthology for Street & Smith's Detective Story magazine, the publishers behind The Shadow magazine.
-The Shadow was an active character in those stories, and the pulp sold like like gangbusters.
-Around 1937, the show's sponsor (Blue Coal) agreed to let the Shadow play the principal role in the radio plots as well... on a trial basis.
-(Dunning, 608) The results were golden and the trial was made permanent.
+The Shadow was an active character in those stories, and the pulps sold like gangbusters.
+Around 1937, the show's sponsor (Blue Coal) agreed to let the Shadow play the principal role in the radio plots as well... on a trial basis (Dunning, 608).
+The results were golden and the trial was made permanent.

 Of all the actors to voice The Shadow, it was Bret Morrison who played him the most (from 1945 until the end).